b11876/Security-and-Privacy-Understanding-Practices-and-Challenges-of-Independent-AI-Agent-Developers/README.md

 # “Come from users and think about users”: Understanding the Privacy and Security Practices and Challenges of Individual AI Agent Developers
-This repository hosts the artifact for our paper, " "Come from users and think about users": Understanding the Privacy and Security Practices and Challenges of Individual AI Agent Developers" Detailed information and instructions can be found in the README.md file located in the root directory.
+This repository hosts the artifact for our paper, " "Come from users and think about users": Understanding the Privacy and Security Practices and Challenges of Individual AI Agent Developers" Detailed information.

+The interview script contains an interview outline for discussions with individual AI Agent developers, primarily covering four sections: General Understanding, Development Practices and Tools, Probe/Security Scenarios, and Expectations.

+The table includes themes for three RQ research questions, along with their subthemes and descriptions.